keboola/connection-docs/manipulation/transformations/sandbox/index.md

 There are two ways to create a sandbox:

-- **Plain sandbox** -- Load tables from Storage into your sandbox.
-The data are always loaded from scratch.
-When you modify the input mapping (for example, by adding another table), the old sandbox is deleted and a new one is created.
+1. **Plain sandbox** -- Load tables from Storage into your sandbox.
+Data are always loaded from scratch.
+When modifying the input mapping (for example, by adding another table), the old sandbox is deleted and a new one is created.

-- **Transformation sandbox** -- Use for gradual development of transformations; the input structure can be modified during the process without deleting the current state of the sandbox.
+2. **Transformation sandbox** -- Use for gradual development of transformations; the input structure can be modified during the process without deleting the current state of the sandbox.

 ### Plain Sandbox